djhmateer/djhmateer.github.io/_posts/2020-12-07-xprogressive web apps.md

 ## What is a PWA

+It is a website that allows a mobile like experience without having to install a native app from a store.

 It is a website [that took all the right vitamins - Google](https://web.dev/progressive-web-apps/) and [Wikipedia](https://en.wikipedia.org/wiki/Progressive_web_application) page

 The story of creating the coronovirus app [Nov 2020 article](https://medium.com/javascript-in-plain-english/making-a-pwa-with-literally-1-line-of-code-106a0e9405c8) sums up PWA's well: